If you love a trip with your concealed weapon, then you need to know how to travel interstate with your firearm.

 A lot of police officers may not have any idea about it.
 They hear 926A and say, “Okay, and what does that have to do with the laws in Maryland State?”

 It isn’t their fault.
 They don’t need to learn the federal law.

 Here’s another take on the issue on how to travel interstate with your firearm courtesy of Guns & Gadgets:

 Learning how to travel interstate with your firearm is difficult and time-consuming.
 You need to do your research.

 If you know the laws that apply and put them to use, though, you can safely cross state lines and still protect your family while doing it.

 Are you aware of this federal gun law?
 Let us know in the comments section below!

-Editor’s Note: This post was originally published in April 2016, and has been updated for quality and relevance.
+Editor’s Note: This post was originally published on January 28, 2019, and has been updated for quality and relevancy.